ChrisWiegman/kana/README.md

 `--remove-default-plugins` Will remove the default "Hello Dolly" and Akismet plugins when starting the site.
 Note this will not restore them if they've been manually removed.

+## Trusting the SSL certificate on Mac

+On MacOS, Kana will automatically attempt to add its SSL certificate to the MacOS system Keychain the first time you start a site where SSL is the default.
+You can manually do this without starting a new site using the `kana trust-ssl` command.

 ## Importing an existing WordPress database

 Kana offers a simple way to import an existing WordPress database.
 Just use the `kana db import <your database file>` to get started.